Tapad/sbt-oozie-oss/README.md

 Remember to enable the `OoziePlugin` in your build definition, or if using a multi-project setup, on each subproject that you wish to integrate with Oozie.

 ```
-hadoopClasspath := hadoopClasspathFromExecutable.value // used by sbt-hadoop, see next README.md section
+hadoopClasspath := hadoopClasspathFromExecutable.value // used by sbt-hadoop, see next section of README.md

-oozieUrl := "http://my-oozie-server:11000/oozie" // only required if if OOZIE_URL is not set
+oozieUrl := "http://my-oozie-server:11000/oozie" // required iff OOZIE_URL env variable is not set

 enablePlugins(OoziePlugin)
 ```